Or Anne Lamott? Or Stephen King? Or Seneca?

 Without having to take university level classes.

-In fact, you can probably do it in less than 30 minutes a day.
+In fact, you can probably do it in less than an hour a day.

 Become a Master Writer is an eight-week self-study course, delivered direct to your inbox, that teaches you how to become a better writer using the technique that some of the most famous writers, thinkers, and authors have used for centuries—copywork.